Stals/Unity2D/gamedev/ReadMe.md

 	- and showing the combo will make it worse probably

 tutorial:
+-! after clicking on a tile - start spinning right away
 - show diagonals are possible
 - what (-h means)
 - how health works